NeyonOndela/AWS-cloud-practitioner-portfolio/Projects/Sendhelp chatb0t Project/README.md

-# SendHelp chatbot
+# Send Help chatbot

 AWS Lex Chatbot Project

 ## 📌 Project Overview

-I developed **SendHelp**, an interactive chatbot using Amazon Web Services **Lex** and **Lambda** This chatbot simulates a conversational AI assistant that helps users learn about Amazon S3 through both informative responses and an engaging quiz.

-Through this project, I demonstrated key concepts of chatbot development such as intents, utterances, and conversational flow using AWS services.
+I developed **SendHelp**, an interactive chatbot using Amazon Web Services **Lex** and **Lambda** .This chatbot simulates a conversational AI assistant that helps users learn about Amazon S3 through both informative responses and an engaging quiz.Through this project, I demonstrated key concepts of chatbot development such as intents, utterances, and conversational flow using AWS services.

 ---

 ## 🎯 Project Objectives

-* I built a functional chatbot using Amazon Lex and Lambda
+* Build a functional chatbot using Amazon Lex
-* I created intent-based responses for user interaction
+* Create intent-based responses for user interaction
-* I designed a quiz-style chatbot experience
+* Design a quiz-based chatbot experience
-* I implemented branching logic for different user responses
+* Implement branching logic for different user answers
-* I demonstrated the chatbot through live interaction
+* Demonstrate chatbot functionality through a live interaction

 ---